google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 ---

-# Who is it appropriate to add on LinkedIn?
+# Who Is It Appropriate to Add on LinkedIn?

 * If Facebook or Instagram is your inner circle, think of LinkedIn™ as an inner circle PLUS the people it would be awkward to add on Facebook or Instagram (professors, managers, leaders of this program).
 * If you’ve met them, add them.
 If you haven’t, don’t... for now!